 - Permanent ink and archival (acid-free) paper should be used for annotations.
 Ballpoint pen and felt tip pen are not to be used, as they are not permanent and the ink diffuses with time.

 - Annotations should be small and legible.
-Annotations are typically no larger than approximately 1″ X 4″, but may be larger or smaller depending on the information included, and should bear, at least, the name of the taxon (including the authority), the name of the investigator and the date (at least the year) of the identification.
-In rare cases, and with staff permission, annotations may be directly written on the sheet.
+Annotations are typically no larger than approximately 1″ X 4″, but may be larger or smaller depending on the information included.
+The annotation label should bear, at least, the name of the taxon (including the authority), the name of the investigator, and the date (at least the year) of the identification.

 - Annotated specimens should be given to a herbarium staff member or placed in a designated location for update of our database.

 - Specimens that are utilized as major components and/or as vouchers for major studies destined for publication, should be annotated to reflect their use, even when the plant names are not updated.

 - Detailed guidelines for annotation of specimens are provided in two documents on the University of Florida Herbarium Web site:

 Annotation of Herbarium Specimens: Recommendations

 Annotation of Type Specimens: Recommendations